DTJF/libpruio/ReadMe.md

 - [BeagleBoard: libpruio (fast and easy D/A - I/O)](https://groups.google.com/forum/#!category-topic/beagleboard/CN5qKSmPIbc)
 - [FreeBASIC: libpruio (BB D/A - I/O fast and easy)](http://www.freebasic.net/forum/viewtopic.php?f=14&t=22501)

+\note The PRUSS are powerful precessors that can access any memory at
+      the host system.
+There's no kernel protection, the PRU can even access kernel space memory.
+Malware running on a PRU can damage your complete system.
+So be careful which software you run on, and enable the PRUSS only when you need them.

 Licence:
 ========